yusuzech/r-web-scraping-cheat-sheet/README.md

 ## 1.4. <a name="rvest4">Extracting Elements from HTML</a>

-Using regular expression to scrape HTML is not a very good idea, but it does have its usage like scraping all emails from websites, there is a detailed discussion about this topic on [stackoverflow](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags).
+Using the regular expression to scrape HTML is not a very good idea, but it does have its usage like scraping all emails from websites, there is a detailed discussion about this topic on [stackoverflow](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags).

 **Using rvest:**